Equivariant Degenerations of Plane Curve Orbits: Degeneration II: Acquiring nodes and cusps

-\begin{lem} There are $3$ cubic curves passing through $7$ general points and possessing a particular line as flex line, i.e. $H^{7}h^{2}=3$. \end{lem}
+\begin{lem} There are $3$ cubic curves passing through $7$ general points and possessing a particular line as flex line, i.e. \end{lem}

-\begin{proof} Let $L$ be a fixed line, and suppose $p_{1}, ..., p_{7}$ are general points.
+\begin{proof} Let $L \subset \P V$ be a fixed line, and suppose $p_{1}, ..., p_{7} \in \P V$ are general points.
 Then the net of cubic curves containing the points $p_{i}$ restricts to a general net in the linear system $|\mc{O}_{L}(3)|$.
-A general such net maps $L$ to a nodal cubic in $\P^{2}$, which has exactly $3$ flex points.
-These three flexes, in turn, correspond to the solutions to the enumerative problem in the statement of the lemma. \end{proof}
+A general such net maps $L$ to a nodal cubic in $\P^{2}$.
+This nodal cubic has exactly $3$ (smooth) flex points.
+The points on $L$ corresponding to these flex points, in turn, provide the solutions to the enumerative problem in the statement of the lemma. \end{proof}